-1. Understand and define wastewater collection rules and regulations, Clean Water Act, CMOM and Pretreatment.
-Explore collection systems components and related regulations.

-- > Compare the three categories of centralized sewer systems and their purposes. - Analyze the results of a recent Clean Water Needs Survey conducted by the USEPA. - Recognize responsibilities of collection system operators. - > Evaluate the components of domestic wastewater. - > Describe sewer mains, trunk lines, and collectors. - Identify common acronyms and associated full phrases. - Explain the purpose of clarified and expanded permit requirements under CWA and who is covered by this rule. - Summarize the CWA, and list the two fundamental national goals. - > Compare water quality before and after the CWA was enacted. - > Describe the future goals of the CWA. - > Define "SSO" and describe related problems. - > Evaluate the purpose of MOM programs project. - > List compounds and undesirable solids that disturb the treatment balance. - > Describe the wastewater system collection process. - Compose a list of destructive compounds that should never be put into a sanitary sewer system. - > Examine the list of solids and the harm they can cause. - > Analyze the five leading causes of SSOs. - Discuss the EPA's CSO Control Policy - > Outline the elements of a proper CMOM program. - > Explain the steps in the self-audit process. - > Explain the responsibilities of each of five groups in regards to pretreatment. - Identify two main functions of a sanitary sewer system. - > Distinguish differences of gravity-flow sanitary sewers. - Analyze requirements, performance standards, and management programs under CMOM. - > Explain the challenges of stormwater management. - Summarize the National Pretreatment Program - > List the positive results of CWA requirements. - Analyze factors involved in SSOs. - > Identify the importance of the treatment balance. - Recognize reasons that SSOs are a problem. - > Examine which MOM programs should be audited. - > Describe the environmental damage caused by SSOs. - 2.
-Understand and describe the purpose of wastewater collection systems and reason for wastewater treatment. - Define "wastewater." - > Explain the maintenance cycle of sewer systems. - Describe the importance of sewer line mapping and the information included on the maps. - > Note the reasons for video inspection coupled with a good cleaning program. - Analyze the results of various flow velocities in pipes. - List necessary written procedures needed in an O&M manual.

-3. Understand and define wastewater collection processes, construction techniques, explore sewer operation and maintenance procedures.

-- Describe the costs associated with equipment damage and subsequent repairs and maintenance. - > Evaluate the purpose of municipality self-assessments. - > Outline important routine maintenance activities. - Describe the three manhole maintenance operations that are routinely performed. - Analyze the purposes of CCTV. - Identify successful methods of preventing overflows. - > Examine WET and the two fundamental ways it is used in NPDES permits. - > Assess the effectiveness of "lamping" and describe the process. - > Explain the process for using dye at the manhole to determine velocity. - Recognize the purposes for sewer cleaning. - > Compare the three major sewer cleaning methods. - Contrast camera inspection and lamping. - > State the objective of sewer rehabilitation and the three ways it is accomplished. - Compare two types of smoke used in testing. - > Describe smoke-testing and list areas usually smoke tested. - Define dye-testing and describe when it is used.

-4. Understand and describe the operations and various components of pumps and lift stations, including basic electricity and horsepower.
-Understand detailed pump troubleshooting.

-- Contrast lift stations and pumping stations. - > List and describe the four main components of a lift station. - > Compare centrifugal and vertical turbine pumps. - > Explain how submersible pumps work. - > Evaluate the two types of electric motors. - Identify the purpose of reduced voltage starters. - > Compare the two types of totally enclosed motors and their applications. - Analyze the components of the four types of positive displacement pumps and how they work. - Recognize the formulas for calculating the different types of horsepower. - Examine the importance of motor controls and compare manual and automatic controls. - Summarize pump station inspection requirements and possible atmospheric hazards. - Compare advantages and disadvantages of flexible and rigid coupling, and describe how to align them. - > Outline steps for greasing bearings and changing motor oil. - Classify pumps according to the application they are used for.
+- 1. Understand and define wastewater onsite/collection/septic/plumbing rules and regulations, and Clean Water Act.
+Explore onsite treatment systems, collection/ septic/plumbing systems components and related regulations. - > Compare the three categories of centralized sewer systems and their purposes. - Analyze the results of a recent Clean Water Needs Survey conducted by the USEPA and related septic waste disposal rules. - Recognize responsibilities of pumping and septic installers' system operators. - > Evaluate the components of domestic wastewater. - Describe septic tanks, drainage, leech fields, sewer mains, trunk lines, and collectors. - ldentify common acronyms and associated full phrases. - Explain the purpose of clarified and expanded permit requirements under CWA and plumbing codes and who is covered by these rules. - Summarize the CWA and plumbing regulations, and list state goals of proper sewerage disposal. - Compare water quality before and after the CWA was enacted. - > Define "SSO" and describe related problems. - > Evaluate the purpose of MOM programs project. - ➤ List compounds and undesirable solids that disturb the treatment balance. - Describe the wastewater system collection process. - Compose a list of destructive compounds that should never be put into a sanitary sewer system.

+- Examine the list of solids and the harm they can cause. - Analyze the five leading causes of SSOs. - > Outline the elements of a proper pumping and disposal, recordkeeping and non-hazardous waste program. - > Explain the steps in the self-audit process. - Explain the responsibilities of each of five groups in regards to pretreatment. - ldentify two main functions of a sanitary sewer system. - Distinguish differences of gravity-flow sanitary sewers. - Analyze requirements, performance standards, and management programs under CMOM. - List the positive results of anaerobic, aerobic septic systems and their requirements. - > Analyze factors involved in overflows and proper maintenance. - Identify the importance of the treatment balance. - Recognize problem reasons which leech fields can present. - Examine which pumping programs should be audited. - Describe the environmental damage caused by infrequent septic pumping and "magic bugs". - 2.
+Understand and explore the purpose of wastewater collection systems and reason for onsite wastewater treatment. - Define "wastewater." - Explain the maintenance cycle of sewer systems. - Describe the importance of sewer line mapping and the information included on the maps. - Note the reasons for video inspection coupled with a good cleaning program. - Analyze the results of various flow velocities in pipes. - List necessary written procedures needed in an O&M manual. - 3.
+Understand and define wastewater onsite collection processes, construction techniques, explore sewer operation and maintenance procedures. - Describe the costs associated with equipment damage and subsequent repairs and maintenance. - Evaluate the purpose of municipality or plumbing code self-assessments and code enforcement. - > Outline important routine maintenance activities. - Describe the three manhole maintenance operations that are routinely performed. - > Identify successful methods of preventing overflows. - Assess the effectiveness of enzymes and describe the process. - > Recognize the purposes for sewer and septic tank cleaning. - > State the objective of sewer rehabilitation and the three ways it is accomplished. - 4.
+Understand the operations and various components of sewer (onsite) related pumps and lift stations, including basic electricity and horsepower.
+Understand detailed pump troubleshooting. - Contrast lifting stations and pumping stations. - List and describe the four main components of a sewer lifting system and check valve. - > Evaluate the two types of electric motors. - Identify the purpose of reduced voltage starters. - Compare the two types of totally enclosed motors and their applications. - > Recognize the formulas for calculating the different types of horsepower.
-5. Understand and describe various collection construction safety procedures.
-Understand and describe various confined space safety techniques and related safety practices.